Essential Food, Care and Support, a listening ear...

 Feed Your Faith

-From September there will be an additional slot called Feed Your Faith which will take place after the regular drop-in.
+There is an additional slot called Feed Your Faith which will take place after the regular Tuesday drop-in, 5pm-5.30pm.
 This will be 30 minutes of sharing our week’s blessings and stressings and our favourite parts of the Bible and listening to different styles of music.
 Find out more here.

 Appeal for donations